shourya-khatiyan/Ai_workout_trainer_web/DEVELOPER_MANUAL.md

 AI Workout Trainer is a React-based web application that uses TensorFlow.js and MoveNet pose detection to provide real-time exercise form analysis.
 The application compares user poses against trainer videos and provides instant feedback.

+For detailed implementation guides on major features, see [IMPLEMENTATION_MANUAL.md](./IMPLEMENTATION_MANUAL.md).

 ---

 ## Technology Stack